DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 When the GM declares the start of Combat, each character involved in the scenario will draw a Target Card to determine turn order, starting from Ace and working down to 2.

-- On your turn, you can move and take 1 Major and 1 Minor Action, in any order.
+- On your turn, you can move and take 1 Major Action and 1 Minor Action, in any order.
   Minor actions include object interactions and some Skill Checks.
 - Your movement is limited by the Speed value on your character sheet, showing the maximum number of spaces you can move.
 The average speed is 6.